Is this product suitable for use by diabetics?

 The applicator’s contents are not toxic but may irritate the mucous lining of the eyes, nose or mouth.
 The applicator cannot be opened, so your child cannot access the contents directly.
 Because Excilor® has a bitter taste, your child is unlikely to swallow or ingest it deliberately.
 If the product comes into contact with the eyes or inside of the mouth, rinse them out using plenty of water.

 Where can I buy this product?

-Excilor® is available exclusively in chemists and pharmacies.
+Excilor® is available in chemists and pharmacies.